 A website for Laptops Direct, www.laptopsdirect.co.uk, seen on 20 December 2016, for the HP 280 G2 desktop computer which featured a crossed-out “was” price of £417.97, and which stated “You save £28.00 Now £389.97”.

-The complainant, who believed the price quoted was the recommended retail price, challenged whether the savings claim was misleading and could be substantiated.
+The complainant, who understood that the computer was not originally priced at £417.97, challenged whether the savings claim was misleading and could be substantiated.

 The ad breached CAP Code (Edition 12) rules 3.1 3.1 Marketing communications must not materially mislead or be likely to do so.
-(Misleading Advertising), 3.7 3.7 Before distributing or submitting a marketing communication for publication, marketers must hold documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
+(Misleading advertising), 3.7 3.7 Before distributing or submitting a marketing communication for publication, marketers must hold documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
 The ASA may regard claims as misleading in the absence of adequate substantiation.
-(Substantiation), 3.17 3.17 Price statements must not mislead by omission, undue emphasis or distortion.
+(Substantiation) and 3.17 3.17 Price statements must not mislead by omission, undue emphasis or distortion.
 They must relate to the product featured in the marketing communication.
-(Prices) and 3.40 3.40 Price comparisons must not mislead by falsely claiming a price advantage.
-Comparisons with a recommended retail prices (RRPs) are likely to mislead if the RRP differs significantly from the price at which the product or service is generally sold.
-(Price Comparisons).
+(Prices).

 The ad must not appear again in its current form.
-We told Buy It Direct to ensure they only used savings claims based on genuine reference prices and to ensure they held adequate substantiation.
-We referred the matter to the CAP Compliance Team.
+We told Buy It Direct Ltd to ensure that they held adequate data to substantiate their savings claims, and that such claims did not mislead about the benefit available.